pwwpcheng/VM-Process-Monitor/README.md

 to monitor cpu and memory usage of processes on virtual machines.
-This project provides out-of-the-box non-intrusive monitoring experience on virtual machines, which spares the need for users to install any monitor plug-ins into his machine.
-Techniques behind this project is implemented through usage of LibVMI APIs and reading linux headers.
+This project provides out-of-the-box non-intrusive monitoring experience on virtual machines, which spares the need for users to install any monitor plug-ins into his vm instance.
+Techniques behind this project is implemented through LibVMI APIs and linux headers reading.

 ## BEFORE RUNNING:

-It is assumed that the OpenStack Nova project is installed on this machine, and there are instances currently running .
+It is assumed that OpenStack Nova project is installed on this machine, and there are currently running instances.
-ProcessMonitor is implemented through libvmi APIs.
+ProcessMonitor is implemented through LibVMI APIs, which needs libvirt support.
 Please ensure that libvirt is properly configured before installing libvmi.
 To check if libvirt is correctly configured, run the following command:

 **\# virsh list**

 You should see a list of running instances on current hypervisor.
-If not, please solve them first!
+If not, then there could be something wrong with libvirt.
+Please solve these issues first.

 ## INSTALLATION: